Saving Water Makes Good Sense

 - Fix dripping and leaking faucets and toilets.

 A faucet leaking 30 drops per minute wastes 54 gallons a month.
+See the USGS Drip Calculator link in the right hand margin of this page.

 - Don't run the tap to make water cold or hot.